Does Homeowner's Insurance Cover Natural Disasters?

 Landslides, Mudslides, and Mudflows

 Neither a landslide, a mudslide, or a mudflow are covered by standard homeowners' insurance.
 If you live in a high-risk area, you can purchase a stand-alone policy called a "difference in condition" (DIC) policy.
-It will pay for your home to be rebuilt to its original condition if it is damaged or destroyed.
+It will pay for your home to be rebuilt to its original condition if damaged or destroyed.

-DIC policies are more expensive and they aren't sold by most insurance companies.
+DIC policies are more expensive and aren't sold by most insurance companies.
 The homeowner may need to find a "surplus-lines" insurer, a firm that sells high-risk policies.

 Mudflows are a bit different.
 They contain more water and may be covered under a separate flood insurance policy.